markusmoenig/Eldiron/docs/docs/creator/actions.md

 * `depth`: box size on the world Z axis, or grid-step thickness for edge-created wall boxes.
 * Selected face: aligns the box to the selected face.
 * Selected edge: aligns the box to the adjacent face below the edge, using the current grid step for thickness.

+### Create Unit Box

+Create a fixed `1 × 1 × 1` direct Geometry Object centered on and attached to the selected face or surface.
+Unlike Create Box, this action keeps the primitive's unit dimensions instead of fitting its in-plane size to the selected surface.
+Use it when you want a predictable modeling primitive while retaining surface attachment.

+Options: none.

 ### Create Cutout